-Normal starting of either a cold or a warm engine does not require pumping or depressing the accelerator pedal.
+Normal starting of either a cold or a warm engine does not require pumping or pressing the accelerator pedal.
 Simply turn the ignition switch to the START position and release when the engine starts.
-If the engine has not started within three seconds, slightly depress the accelerator pedal while continuing to crank.
-If the engine fails to start within 15 seconds, turn the ignition switch to the OFF position, wait 10 to 15 seconds, then repeat the "NORMAL STARTING" procedure above.
+If the engine has not started within three seconds, slightly press the accelerator pedal while continuing to crank.
+If the engine fails to start within 15 seconds, turn the ignition switch to the OFF position, wait 10 to 15 seconds, then repeat the "Normal Starting" procedure above.

 Do not attempt to push or tow your vehicle to get it started.
 Vehicles equipped with an automatic transaxle cannot be started this way.
 Unburned fuel could enter the catalytic converter and once the engine has started, ignite and damage the converter and vehicle.
 If the vehicle has a discharged battery, booster cables may be used to obtain a start from another vehicle.
 This type of start can be dangerous if done improperly, so follow the procedure carefully.
-See Section 6 of this manual for jump starting instructions.
+Refer to Section 6 of this manual for jump-starting instructions.

-EXTREMELY COLD WEATHER (BELOW -20° F or -29° C)
+Extreme Cold Weather (Below -20°F or -29°C)

-To insure reliable starting at these temperatures, use of an externally powered electric engine block heater (available from your authorized dealer) is recommended.
+To ensure reliable starting at these temperatures, use of an externally powered electric engine block heater (available from your authorized dealer) is recommended.